Erik1007/mildew-detection-project/README.md

 ## ML Business Case
 ********************

-* 1 - The business objective: Devising a method/tool to increase accuracy and efficency evaluating a leaf infected with powedery mildew from a healthy leaf.
+1 - The business objective: Devising a method/tool to increase accuracy and efficiency evaluating a leaf infected with powdery mildew from a healthy leaf.

-* 2 - The Customer requires a dashboard containing the ability to upload images of leaves for the machine to quickly determine if the image of the leaf is contains a healthy or a leaf infected with powdery mildew with 97% accuracy.
+2 - The Customer requires a dashboard containing the ability to upload images of leaves for the machine to quickly determine if the image of the leaf is contains a healthy or a leaf infected with powdery mildew with 97% accuracy.

-* 3 - The Customer requires for propietary reasons that thier internal data remains secret so as to not give the competition the ability to match the production of cherry leaves delivered to the market.
+3 - The Customer requires for proprietary reasons that their internal data remains secret so as to not give the competition the ability to match the production of cherry leaves delivered to the market.

-* 4 - The inputs are images of both healthy and infected cherry leaves that will be used to train the ML tool to learn the difference and the expected output is a ML tool that with an accuracy of 97% determines if the uploaded image shows a healthy or infected leaf.
+4 - The inputs are images of both healthy and infected cherry leaves that will be used to train the ML tool to learn the difference and the expected output is a ML tool that with an accuracy of 97% determines if the uploaded image shows a healthy or infected leaf.

-* 5 - Conventional data analysis can be used to visually inspect and differentiate the images of the leaves to determine if the image contains a healthy leaf or one infected with powdery mildew.
+5 - Conventional data analysis can be used to visually inspect and differentiate the images of the leaves to determine if the image contains a healthy leaf or one infected with powdery mildew.